n7jti/azure-sphere-adafruit-led-backpack/README.md

 # azure-sphere-adafruit-led-backpack
 A port of the Arduino library for the [Adafruit LED Backpack](https://github.com/adafruit/Adafruit_LED_Backpack) to Azure Sphere that uses C++.
-Note: Microsoft DOES NOT SUPPORT C++ on the Azure Sphere.
+Note: Microsoft DOES NOT support C++ develpment on the Azure Sphere.
 Proceed at your own risk!

 This port of the Adafruit LED Backpack library is tested and works with the [SEEED Azure Sphere MT3620 Develpoment Kit](https://www.seeedstudio.com/Azure-Sphere-MT3620-Development-Kit-US-Version.html) and the [SEED MT3620 Mini Dev Board](https://www.seeedstudio.com/MT3620-Mini-Dev-Board-p-2919.html)